ao-space/gt/README.md

 # GT

-Focus on high-performance, low-latency intranet penetration solutions.
+GT is an open source reverse proxy project that supports peer-to-peer (P2P) and Internet relay.

+It has the following design features:

+- Focus on privacy protection , in the case of ensuring that meet the needs of functional implementation , minimize the server side of the packet analysis , for example : the implementation of TCP-based connection , the application layer HTTP protocol transmission only analyze the target data of the HTTP protocol header of the first packet , without any redundant analysis , the subsequent data will be forwarded directly .
+- Performance-oriented, code implementations tend to use higher performance designs, e.g. modifying the standard library to achieve a design solution that reduces memory allocation and replication.
+- WebRTC-based implementation of peer-to-peer connectivity, supporting all platforms that support WebRTC, e.g. iOS, Android, browsers, etc.

+The main features that have been implemented so far:

-- Supports forwarding of TCP-based communication protocols such as HTTP(S), WebSocket(S), SSH, SMB, etc.
+- Support for TCP-based communication protocols such as HTTP(S), WebSocket(S), SSH, SMB, etc.
-- Supports WebRTC peer-to-peer connection
+- Support for WebRTC peer-to-peer connections.
-- Supports log reporting to Sentry service
-- Multi-user configurations
+- Multi-user functionalities.
-  - Support multiple user authentication methods: API service, local configuration
+  - Support for multiple user authentication methods: API services, local configuration.
-  - Independent configuration for each user
+  - Individual configuration for each user.
-  - Limit user speed
+  - Limit user speed.
-  - Limit the number of client connections
+  - Limit the number of client connections.
-  - Deny access for a period of time after a certain number of failed authentication attempts
+  - Deny access for a certain period of time after a certain number of failed authentication attempts.
-- Uses TCP connection pooling for communication between server and client
+- TCP connection pooling for communication between server and client.
-- Keep command line parameters consistent with yaml configuration parameters
+- Keep command line arguments consistent with yaml configuration parameters.
+- Support logging to the Sentry service.

 ## Index